toluwaanimi/buycoins-js-sdk/README.md

 To authenticate API requests, you need to generate your keys by going to the API Settings screen on BuyCoins.

 Two keys will be generated:
 Public Key: Think of this as a username.
-It's how BuyCoins knows which user is attempting to make a request.
+It"s how BuyCoins knows which user is attempting to make a request.
 Secret Key:
 Think of this as a password.
 BuyCoins never stores your Secret Key, we only generate it and display it you ONCE.
 Copy & keep your secret key in a secure place (e.g Environment Variables).